Rohesen/Business_Insight_360_Report/README.md

 ## 🚀 Project Kickoff

-Before diving into the project, it's crucial to clarify its purpose and objectives.
+-Before diving into the project, it's crucial to clarify its purpose and objectives.
 Here are the key questions to consider:

 ### Questions to Ask Before Starting the Dashboard